 Differentiate yourself from the competition.
 You might think that aligning your company with a more successful competitor may make you successful by association; however, you need to stand out from the rest in order to be noticed.

-Steer away from similar designs and colors as used by companies that you’re competing against, otherwise customers may have a hard time separating you from them.
+Steer away from similar designs and colours as used by companies that you’re competing against, otherwise customers may have a hard time separating you from them.

 Ignore the cool kids